 If you are being charged with a sex crime, we understand that you might be apprehensive to speak about it, but coming in to speak to us as soon as possible can be essential to successful defense of the charges against you.

 White Collar Crimes

 The term “white collar crime” is said to have been coined by Professor Edwin Sutherland in 1939.
 He defined “White Collar Crime” as “a crime committed by a person of respectability and high social status in the course of his occupation”.

-White Collar Crime is not as publicized or demonized by the media as drug crimes or violent crimes are nonetheless still prosecuted in the State of New York, and can still carry heavy penalties.
+White Crime is not as publicized or demonized by the media as drug crimes or violent crimes, but are nonetheless still prosecuted in the State of New York, and can still carry heavy penalties.
 Those penalties can range from heavy fines, payment of back taxes, termination of employment, probation and even jail.
 Some of the more frequent types of White Collar Crime are: embezzlement, check fraud, credit card fraud, identity theft, extortion, and the more recent phenomenon of computer crimes.

 Here at Martindale & Associates, PLLC. with our understanding of corporate law, we are extremely successful in defending our clients against White Collar Crimes.
 If you are charged with a White Collar Crime contact us.

 Computer Crime (sometimes also referred to as “Cyber Crime”) refers to any crime that involves a computer and a network.
 The computer itself does not necessarily have to play the critical part in the commission of the crime alleged.
 Instead, Computer Crime usually involves some type of criminal exploitation over the internet.
 This type of crime has become a high-publicity type of crime in recent years, especially with regards to “hacking”, copyright infringement, child pornography, identity theft and “cyber stalking”.